 You will also need a sauce pan, cake pan, aluminum foil, a candy thermometer, a bowl, measuring spoons, a large knife, and a spatula.

 Note that some of the links on this page are affiliate links.
-This does not change the price of any of the items for sale.
+This does not change the cost of any of the items to you.
 However, I earn a small commission if you click on any of those links and buy anything.
 I reinvest this money into materials and tools for future projects.
 However, you are obviously free to source the items as you please.

 Step 2: Aluminum Foil